Employment Lawyers in Portland, Oregon

-The person doing the harassing can be a man or a woman, and there is no requirement that the victim be someone of the opposite sex.
+The person doing the harassment can be a man or a woman, and there is no requirement that the victim be someone of the opposite sex.
 There are also cases when the victim is not the direct target of harassment, but someone else who is affected by it.

 Some people might think there is no harassment if the victim does not lose his or her job.
 However, that is not true, harassment can occur without the loss of employment or another economic injury to the victim.

 If you were the victim of any type of behavior that you think qualifies as harassment, you may have legal options.
-The Portland employment lawyers at Rizk Law can discuss your legal options in a free, no obligation legal consultation.
+The Portland employment lawyers at Rizk Law can discuss your legal options in a free, no-obligation legal consultation.

 What is Sexual Assault?